superhexa/CompressBot/README.md

 If you encounter any issues or have suggestions, please feel free to open an [issue](https://github.com/superhexa/CompressBot/issues) or submit a pull request.

-## 💖 Contributing

-We welcome contributions!
-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

 ## 📜 License

 This project is licensed under the MIT License—see the [LICENSE](LICENSE) file for details.